 Women hikers need to assess the type of hiking they'll be doing before purchasing boots.
 The right socks are also extremely important in preventing blisters.
 Check out my "Definitive Guide to Prevent and Treat Heel Pain in Hikers".

-Learn how to prevent foot and ankle injuries in other sports such as Zumba, martial arts, soccer, and tennis.
+Learn how to prevent foot and ankle injuries in other sports.

 If you're experiencing foot or ankle pain, call us today at 206-368-7000 for an appointment.
 We'll often appoint you the same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.